Article updated: June 24, 2022

 - Paraben free

-Another awesome thing about Galaxy Dust Body Powder is that it works incredibly well at eliminating ball sweat, odor, chaffing, skin irritation, and discomfort.
+Another awesome thing about Galaxy Dust Body Powder is that it works incredibly well at eliminating ball sweat, odor, chafing, skin irritation, and discomfort.
+It’s also very soft, smooth, and fine meaning it doesn’t feel “gritty” or “sandy” around your ball sack.
+Trust me, nobody wants that.

-Their “Asteroid” scent even provides a blast of cooling refreshment right where us guys need it most.
+Available in 7 scent options for men including their Asteroid (cooling) and Planet X (extra cooling) scents that provide a blast of cooling refreshment right where us guys need it most.
 I never would’ve thought getting blasted in the balls could feel so good.

 Check out the full line of Galaxy Dust Body Powders HERE.